Frequently Asked Questions (FAQs)

 Is there a dress code or any requirements about what I can wear to court?

-The court is a formal setting so please dress appropriately.
+The court is a formal setting so please dress appropriately and professionally.
 You should not wear clothes with holes in them, tank tops, halter tops, or revealing clothing.
 Do not wear any clothing with obscene words or graphics.
 Make sure you tuck in your shirt and remove any sunglasses or hats.

 What will happen when I get to the courthouse?